 Remember, this is our own list, so there may be a few word games that you enjoy which didn't make the cut.
 Are there any cross-platform mobile word games that you'd like to recommend?
 As always, feel free to share your thoughts in the comment section below to let us know your pick and why.

-- Get Gadget Hacks on Facebook Twitter, Reddit, Pinterest, and Flipboard
+- Get Gadget Hacks on Facebook, Twitter, Reddit, Pinterest, Flipboard

 - Sign up for Gadget Hacks' daily newsletter

 Cove image and screenshots by Amboy Manalo/Gadget Hacks